Renee Gayden – Office Assistant

 - Supervising the Office of Student Life and serving on the Dean of Student’s leadership team.

-Michael began serving as the Assistant Dean of Students in October 2012.
-Since then, he has helped lead the Dean of Students’ Unit’s Cultural Competency work, supervised a Garrett Lee Smith suicide prevention grant, led a full revision of the Student Conduct Code in 2016, and created strong relationships with faculty in working to support students.
+Michael began serving in the Office of Student Life in October 2012.
+Since then, he has worked with the Dean of Students’ Unit’s Cultural Competency work, supervised a Garrett Lee Smith suicide prevention grant, led a full revision of the Student Conduct Code in 2016, and created strong relationships with faculty in working to support students.

 Michael is a member of NASPA and ASCA.
 He has previously worked as the Assistant Director for Residential and Dining Services (2008-2012) at the Evergreen State College, and before that worked at Western in several roles including the University Residences Conduct Officer (2001-2008), Orientation Coordinator in New Student Services/Family Outreach (1999-2001) and Resident Director (1996-1999).
 Before that, he graduated from the University of Iowa with an MA in Higher Education Administration and a BA in English.